 - Click 'Submit'

-You will receive an OU Library card (if you do not already have one) through the post and an email detailing your Band, SCONUL access expiry date and Library barcode number.
+You will receive an Open University Library card (if you do not already have one) through the post and an email detailing your Band, SCONUL access expiry date and Library barcode number.

 Visiting your chosen library